 Wheaton offers both peer and professional tutoring to all students.
-Peer tutors work late afternoons and evenings, Sunday through Thursday, on a drop-in basis, no appointment needed.
+Peer tutors work late afternoons and evenings, Sunday through Thursday, on a drop-in basis, in the Scholars Lab of the Library and via Zoom, no appointment needed.
 Professional tutors, who are also writing faculty, work Monday through Friday during the day.
-In response to the Covid pandemic, and in order to keep our community safe, all tutoring for the 2020-2021 academic year will occur remotely, via Google Meet or Zoom.
 Both faculty and peer tutors work with students from all majors on any type of writing, whether it’s for a class or is self-sponsored, at any stage in the writing process.

 On this page:

 Tutoring for Students

 Students may bring in any form of writing, at any stage, or even just the writing assignment itself.
-Faculty tutors can help you to get started, to move forward (developing, clarifying, supporting, organizing ideas) and to go back and revise and edit.
-They’ll show you what is working well so you can build on that and they’ll also help you see where you can improve.
+Faculty tutors can help you to get started, to move forward (developing, clarifying, supporting, organizing ideas) and to return to a draft so you can revise, edit and improve it.
+They’ll show you what is working well so you can build on that, and they’ll also help you see where you can improve.

 Consultations with Faculty

-Writing faculty are also available to confer with colleagues and to present workshops to specific classes or other groups about issues related to teaching writing.
+Writing faculty are available to confer with colleagues and to present workshops to specific classes or other groups about issues related to teaching writing.
 Such issues include, but are not limited to

 - Course and/or assignment design